Pancho/towersofcards/mechanics.md

 ### The Old Ones

-After countless ages of slumber they rise from the depths of the unknown to retake their place as the cosmic rulers.
+After countless ages of deep slumber they rise from the depths of the unknown to retake their place as the cosmic rulers.

 * organic
 * terrifying